Search

 "I am really excited to welcome Andy and his family to the Radford community, University, and our soccer program," said Coach Barrett.
 "He has proven to be a successful student, player, and coach at the Division 1 level.
 His high level of experience and professionalism will be a huge asset in all aspects of our program going forward."

-He was instrumental in leading the Terriers to three Northeast Conference (NEC) Championships, four NEC regular season titles, five NEC Tournament finalist honors, three NCAA Tournament appearances and one appearance in the second round of the NCAA Tournament.
+Prior to his time at Radford, he was instrumental in leading St. Francis Brooklyn to three Northeast Conference (NEC) Championships, four NEC regular season titles, five NEC Tournament finalist honors, three NCAA Tournament appearances and one appearance in the second round of the NCAA Tournament.

 He, along with Director of Soccer/Head Coach Tom Giovatto and assistant coach Jason Orban, were named NEC Coaching Staff of the Year four times and United Soccer Coaches Northeast Regional Coaching Staff of the Year two times.
 They were able chosen as the ECAC Coaching Staff of the Year and BigAppleSoccer.com Coaching Staff of the Year each once each.